ajour/ajour/README.md

 # Ajour
 An open source World of Warcraft addon manager written in Rust.
+It is currently in development.
+Version 1.0 will be ready for [Shadowlands](https://worldofwarcraft.com/en-us/shadowlands).
+Late 2020.

 ## Audience
 This software is for **Windows** and **MacOS**.